ToadResearch/MedSchool/README.md

 Right now we only have basic MCP support, and are beginning to work on the environment itself.
 The two biggest challenges to solve:

-1) Figure out the minimal MCP toolset to best handle EHR tasks
+1) Figure out the minimal MCP toolset to best handle EHR tasks.
+Many to choose from [here](https://zitniklab.hms.harvard.edu/TxAgent/).
-2) Figure out how to generate env tasks automatically
+2) Figure out how to generate enviroment tasks automatically.
+It should be *relatively* easy to generate single-hop tasks.

 If you're interested in clinical intelligence, developing realistic health/medical benchmarks, or creating an open-source copilot for doctors, consider helping out!